 There are three piers where you can spend a relaxing day fishing on Lake Norman: Patriot Pier at Ramsey Creek Park (ADA compliant), Lake Norman State Park located in Troutman, and Stump Creek on Perth Road in Mooresville.

 Fishing From The Shore & Boat Access Areas

 With 520 miles of shoreline, Lake Norman is seen best by boat.
 Several marinas grace the shores of the lake, providing boat launches, boat slips, storage, rentals, and repairs.
 Jetton Park, Ramsey Creek Access Area, and Robbins Park (catch & release only), are just a couple of the various locations in Cornelius where you can fish from the shore.
 You can also find a few good fishing spots at Latta Nature Preserve and Blythe Landing in Huntersville.

 Plan a visit to our Visitors Center and pick up a copy of “Fish Tales” by Captain Gus Gustafson.
 Captain Gus has fished the lake since it’s inception in the early 1960s, and his knowledge and boating experience are as long as the lake!
 While you’re here, grab a waterproof GPS/Fishing map of Lake Norman, or download the Wake App for GPS Navigation.

 Guided Fishing Tours

 New to fishing?
-Fish on! is another outstanding guided tour option, as Craig Price is a fully insured captain with 40+ years of experience fishing the Piedmont lakes in North and South Carolina.
+Fish on! is an outstanding guided tour option, as Craig Price is a fully insured captain with 40+ years of experience fishing the Piedmont lakes in North and South Carolina.

 With a surface area of 32,510 acres, Lake Norman is the largest manmade lake in North Carolina